 Most recommendations aim at improving the performance of your code.

 But Blackfire can detect a lot more than performance bottlenecks at runtime.
-Basically, a Blackfire test can be used to easily spot any unexpected or unwanted code behaviour.
+A Blackfire test can be used to spot any unexpected or unwanted code behaviour.
 That is also true for security and quality best practices.

 Quality and Security recommendations are included in the Enterprise Edition.
 Performance recommendations are included are included in Profiler, Premium and Enterprise Editions.